NormanDunbar/SuperBASIC-Manual/sphinx/source/D/dmedium-remove.rst

-This function returns the value 1 (true) if the medium on which the specified file or directory is located (or to which the specified channel is open) is a removeable hard disk.
+This function returns the value 1 (true) if the medium on which the specified file or directory is located (or to which the specified channel is open) is a removable hard disk.
 Otherwise it returns 0 (false).
 If no parameter is specified, it looks to channel #3 (or #1 if
 #3 is not open).